onecommons/unfurl/tosca-package/README.md

                   - 20 GB
 ```

-Note that your IDEs type checker will detect if the `mem_size`'s type was incompatible with the values passed to `in_range`.
+Note that your IDE's type checker will detect if the `mem_size`'s type was incompatible with the values passed to `in_range`.

 ### Imports and repositories